keptn-contrib/dynatrace-sli-service/README.md

 helm delete -n keptn dynatrace-sli-service
 ```

+## Debugging

+Remote debugging is supported using [Skaffold](https://skaffold.dev/) via `skaffold debug`, which starts a [Delve](https://github.com/go-delve/delve) instance prior to running the service.

 ## Pre-Requisites: Dynatrace Tenant URL & API Token

 In order for the *dynatrace-sli-service* to connect to Dynatrace you need to provide a Dynatrace Tenant URL and a Dynatrace API Token.
 In our examples below we use the best practice to export these values in the environment variables `DT_TENANT` and `DT_API_TOKEN` as explained in the [Keptn documentation for Dynatrace](https://keptn.sh/docs/0.8.x/monitoring/dynatrace/install/)